 Habakkuk 3:19 “The LORD God is my strength; He will make my feet like deer’s feet, And He will make me walk on my high hills.
 To the Chief Musician.
 With my stringed instruments.”

 Not only does God provide us the ability to follow, He elevates us into a position we are not deserving of…His presence.
-The metaphor of a deer, prancing in joy, running through the meadow, in grace and speed is how God leads us.
+The metaphor of a deer, prancing in joy, running through a meadow is symbolic of how God leads us.

 What is our highest Goal?

-Isn’t the goal of people worldwide happiness?
+Isn’t the goal of people ultimately happiness?
 If I seek good health, strength, relationships, or even to be faithful in my life, the goal is happiness.
-I know personally, if I walk obedient to the leading and conviction of the Spirit, I am most happy.
-When I fail, sin, or act contrary to God’s goal and expectation in my life, I am miserable.
+I know personally, if I walk in obedience to the leading and conviction of the Spirit, I am then most happy.
+When I fail in sin, or act contrary to God’s goal and expectation for my life, I am miserable.
 I seem to drive a wedge of darkness into my relationship with God that inhibits my walk with Him when I sin.
 The fellowship of the Spirit becomes more and more important the longer you walk with Christ and you begin to realize with each passing day, your strength is drawn from Him.

 Psalm 23:3 “He renews my strength.
 He guides me along right paths, bringing honor to his name.”

 Nehemiah 8:10 “Then he said to them, “Go your way, eat the fat, drink the sweet, and send portions to those for whom nothing is prepared; for this day is holy to our Lord.
 Do not sorrow, for the joy of the LORD is your strength.”